Table of Contents

 If you are auto-creating tickets from your leads, you can even have the rule auto-assign the ticket to one of your employees.

-Note: Email address cannot use popular free email services as Mailbox Rules are designed to work with the domain.
+Note: You cannot use popular free email services, such as Gmail, for email addresses as Mailbox Rules are designed to work with the domain.
 Using a popular free email service would cause all the emails from that domain to go to a single customer, so they are not available for use.

-If you want to forward customer emails into the system, we've added a special bonus for you: just forward it in from an email that is a User Account and the resulting Lead/Ticket will have the customer information attached properly!
+If you want to forward customer emails into the system, just forward them in from an email that is a User Account and the resulting Lead/Ticket will have the customer information attached properly!

 It is also possible to send a email in to your Mailbox and attach it to an existing ticket.
 Add the instructions below to the subject of the email.
 You can use this from tech tools or other automated systems to automatically attach documents/logs to tickets.

 "TICKET" must be capitalized, followed by a colon, then the ticket number you wish to attach the email to.

 If you have automatic ticket creation turned on and a customer sends you a email with someone CC'd on the email, then the CC'd person will be attached to the ticket as an Additional CC automatically.
 This will appear under the Additional CC's in the ticket.